davidtheclark/babel-plugin-transform-markdown-in-jsx/README.md

 # babel-plugin-markdown-jsx

-Transform Markdown inside JSX to DOM elements at compile time
+Transform Markdown inside JSX to DOM elements at compile time.

+🚧🚧  **WORK IN PROGRESS** 🚧🚧